What are Colleges for?

 All students studying (mainly) at Medway campus are affiliated with Medway College.
 The Medway campus is made up of two areas:

-Opened in 2005, Pembroke combines historic and new buildings including the Drill Hall Library, the Student Hub social space and various cafés.
-Also on site are our Centres for Journalism, and Professional Practice, the School of Sport and Exercise Sciences and the Medway arms of the School of Computing and the School of Social Policy, Sociology and Social Research.
+Opened in 2005, Pembroke combines historic and new buildings including the Drill Hall Library, the Deep End social space and Oasis Lounge in the charming Rochester Building.
+Also on site are our Centres for Journalism, and Professional Practice, and the Medway arms of the Kent Business School and School of Social Policy, Sociology and Social Research.

 The Historic Dockyard Chatham

 The Dockyard’s fascinating history is visible in the staggering scale of the buildings on site, which reflect its industrial past.
-The spaces have been adapted to provide industry-standard facilities for the University’s Centre for Music and Audio Technology and a home for the Medway arm of Kent Business School.
+The spaces have been adapted to provide industry-standard facilities for the University’s Centre for Music and Audio Technology.

 Park Wood College